AdobeDocs/release-notes.en/current.md

 # Early Access - Adobe Experience Cloud Release Notes - March 2020

-New features and fixes in the Adobe Experience Cloud.
+New features and fixes in the [!DNL Adobe Experience Cloud].

 >[!IMPORTANT]
 >This page contains pre-release content and is subject to change prior to the planned release.